HCI-LAB-UGSPEECHDATA/speech_data_ghana_ug/README.md

 # UGSpeechData - Audio speech dataset of 5 Ghanaian languages - Akan, Ewe, Dagbani, Dagaare, and Ikposo
-The dataset comprises of 5000 hours speech corpus in Akan, Ewe, Dagbani, Daagare, and Ikposo.
-Each language includes 1000 hours of audio speech from indigenous speakers of the language and 100 hours of transcription.
+The dataset comprises of 100 hours transcribed speech corpus in Akan, Ewe, Dagbani, Daagare, and Ikposo.
+Each language includes 100 hours of transcribed audio speech from indigenous speakers of the language.

 # Link(s) to Data Assets